 I was unaware of HIV entirely until my uncle passed away at the age of 28 after a late HIV diagnosis.
 It arose that he had been living with HIV for around 10 years before a definitive diagnosis, which by that time the HIV had developed into AIDS.
 I was only 12 years old at the time and did not fully understand the effects of the virus.
 My family and I all lived in the same house, we were all very close, but still no one knew that my uncle was suffering.
 We were uneducated about HIV and did not know the full extent of his illness.
 It was only after his death that a lot of us learnt about the virus and its effects.

 My uncle Josafá was a beautiful man and even though I was only young when he passed away, he taught me so much.
 He had amazing friends and family surrounding him and our house was always filled with laughter and fun.
-Him and his friends used to gather together at my grandmother’s house where he loved to dress up and dance around with us, in his high heels, singing Rick Astley songs.
+He and his friends used to gather together at my grandmother’s house where he loved to dress up and dance around with us, in his high heels, singing Rick Astley songs.
 He loved Rick Astley.
 He also loved his family and we loved him greatly.
 When he fell ill with AIDS in the mid 90s, the doctor believed that he had caught the virus around 1984.
 The first case of HIV in Brazil was in 1982.
 When the virus emerged, it was primarily thought to be spread between men who had sex with men (MSM) and became known as “GRID” (gay-related immune deficiency).
 Although it was not entirely determined that Josafá had contracted the virus via sexual transmission, he was a gay man, and it is likely that he had contracted HIV through MSM.
 Transmission rates among men who have sex with men in Brazil remains fairly common with a prevalence of 18.4% (2016) however the stigma associated with HIV only being of risk to gay men is wholly false.

 Other factors continue to play a role in HIV transmission, but back then no one wanted to believe that anyone could be affected by the deadly virus.
 Sex work in Brazil is legal and in 2015 it was found that only 17.5% of sex workers in Brazil were regularly tested for HIV.
 It was additionally found that just under 50% of sex workers living with HIV were unaware of their status.
 Another factor that played a role in HIV transmission rates in Brazil was the introduction of crack cocaine in the mid-late 1980s.
 The illicit drug swiftly circulated across the cities of South America and dealers in the cities were known to explicitly exploit those in the poorer areas and favelas.
 People who injected these sorts of drugs began to fall ill with HIV, since the virus is transmissible through blood, which in turn further escalated the HIV/AIDS epidemic.
 People in the 1980s were prejudice towards gay men as a result of the HIV epidemic but realistically it was not just men who had sex with men who were responsible for the HIV/AIDS epidemic.
 Regardless, it was not their fault.
 Those who chose to have unprotected sex were inevitably at risk of contracting sexually transmitted infections but testing back then was not widely available and stigma that came about from HIV transmission surely increased the fear of testing when it was already scarce.